U1trajai/Lead-Planner/README.md

 ## Which to use

 Run **`lead-planner-v2-COMPACT.md`**.
 Keep `lead-planner-v2.md` as the detailed-rationale reference and `lead-planner.md` as the historical baseline.
 If a new failure mode appears, prefer adjusting the relevant checklist item in COMPACT over adding a new section, to keep it from re-accumulating into the sprawl that v2 became.

+# Lessons Learned: Local LLM Agent Development for Coding Tasks

+- **Agent file size matters** — Compact instruction files give models too much room to drift.
+More detailed files provide better anchoring; optimal size depends on the model.

+- **Multi-model review improves results** — Having separate models independently tackle a problem and combining their outputs surfaces blind spots a single model would miss.

+- **Temperature controls determinism** — Lower temperatures produce more consistent, predictable outputs.
+Use higher temperatures only when exploration is the goal.

+- **Less context can be better** — Flooding a model with context can hurt focus and reliability.
+Limiting the context window often makes smaller models behave more predictably.

+- **Ambiguity gets exploited** — Models will find and use any gap in instructions.
+Clear, explicit language in agent files is not optional — it is the foundation of reliable behavior.